IBM-Cloud/docs/troubleshoot/ts_apps.md

 <!-- begin STAGING ONLY -->

-## Administrators can't view all orgs by using the {{site.data.keyword.Bluemix_notm}} user interface
+## Administrators can't view all orgs by using the {{site.data.keyword.Bluemix_notm}} console
 {: #ts_ui_org}

-As an administrator, when you use the {{site.data.keyword.Bluemix_notm}} user interface, you can't display every organization to administer them.
+As an administrator, when you use the {{site.data.keyword.Bluemix_notm}} console, you can't display every organization to administer them.
 You can display and administer only those organizations to which you belong.

-As an administrator, you cannot see all the organizations by using the {{site.data.keyword.Bluemix_notm}} user interface.
+As an administrator, you cannot see all the organizations by using the {{site.data.keyword.Bluemix_notm}} console.
 {: tsSymptoms}

-This is a limitation of the {{site.data.keyword.Bluemix_notm}} user interface.
+This is a limitation of the {{site.data.keyword.Bluemix_notm}} console.
 {: tsCauses}